Mills Street stopbank

 The new stopbank is close to the river, and is vulnerable to erosion, so further river works are needed to protect it and the other surrounding assets.

 We’ll be placing up to 1,000m of rock lines at key points along the river between Melling Bridge and Kennedy Good Bridge.
 Rock lines are sloping walls which protect the river bank from erosion.
 They will be built using the rock which is stockpiled along Harcourt Werry Drive.
-Some willows will need to be removed in these areas.

 Check out this video showing how we’re going to do it.